tongwu45/agentic-content-workflow/README.md

 # Agentic Content Workflow

 A multi-step LLM workflow for generating, critiquing, refining, and adapting product content across channels.
+This project demonstrates how AI workflows can support growth and discovery work through structured content generation, critique, refinement, and channel adaptation.
+It is built as a lightweight prototype to simulate agent-style systems for messaging and distribution.

 ## Overview